ilrWebServices/ilr/README.md

 $ drush si minimal --existing-config
 ```

-## Adding and Updating Modules and Other Dependencies
+## Managing Modules and Other Dependencies

 Use standard composer commands to add, remove, and update project dependencies.
 To add the rules module, for example, run: